andodet/googlePubsubR/README.md

 ```

 In order to use the library, you will need:

 * An active GCP project
 * The Pub/Sub API correctly activated
-* JSON credentials for a service accont or another method of authentication (e.g token)
+* JSON credentials for a service accont or another method of authentication (e.g token).
+You can pass the
+path of the file as an argument to `pubsub_auth` or setting an `GCP_AUTH_FILE` env variable.
 * A `GCP_PROJECT` env variable set with a valid GCP project id

 ## Usage